XconTechnologies/Xcon-Technologies/replit.md

 - **Client Logos Heading Update (January 2025)**: Updated "Trusted by Leading Companies" heading to match other section headings with same size and green/black color pattern
 - **Engagement Models Bottom Hover (January 2025)**: Kept video animations and added hover effects only to bottom text section - text area turns green background with white text on hover
 - **Solutions Section Removal (January 2025)**: Removed "Examples of Solutions We Deliver" section and its import from home page to streamline website content and focus on core services
-- **Hero Section Text Formatting Update (January 2025)**: Updated hero section to display "Grow Your Business with" as normal text weight and "XCON Technologies!" as bold text for better visual hierarchy
+- **Hero Section Text Formatting Update (January 2025)**: Updated hero section to display "Grow Your Business with" as normal text weight and "XCon Technologies!" as bold text for better visual hierarchy
 - **Heading Size Reduction (January 2025)**: Reduced all section headings from text-4xl/5xl to text-3xl/4xl across all components for better visual balance and hierarchy
 - **Technology Section Heading Update (January 2025)**: Changed "Innovate with the Right Software Team" to "Emerging Technologies We Use" with green color highlighting
 - **Engagement Model Animations Enhancement (January 2025)**: Increased video animation container height from h-48 to h-64 for better visibility and clarity